 Today’s infants acquire technical skills as part of their development.
 That’s not the case for any of our trustees though, and those involved with the website design are a very mixed bunch.
 So thank goodness for The National Lottery Heritage Fund, who provided a grant to cover the cost of a new website as part of our Readiness & Resilience project.

-There were four of us, Matt our carefully chosen website designer, and (in order of competence) John, Anne-Maree, Jan and me.
+There were four of us, Matt our carefully chosen website designer, and (in order of competence) John, Anne-Maree, Jan and Helen.
 Of course we already had a website, and it has served us well for seven years, but we’ve changed, circumstances have changed, and life has changed – Covid-19 has confirmed that.

 Our digital ambition was - and is - to encourage as many people as possible to engage in Halstead's heritage.
 We want to showcase Halstead’s built and natural environment, demonstrate how it's part of Halstead's history, appeal to everyone, provoke curiosity, inspire our website visitors to find out more, and spur them into action.